-Queensland Social Enterprise Limited (QSEC) is an Incorporated Association transitioning to a Company Limited by Guarantee (CLG) and represents ordinary and associate members.Our wonderful, democratically elected, QSEC Board of Directors comprises individuals who are passionate about Social Enterprise and actively working in the space to create impact.
+Queensland Social Enterprise Limited Ltd (QSEC) is a Company Limited by Guarantee (CLG) and represents ordinary and associate members.Our wonderful, democratically elected, QSEC Board of Directors comprises individuals who are passionate about Social Enterprise and actively working in the space to create impact.
 Meet our Board of Directors HERE.

 QSEC supports a vibrant, innovative and capable social enterprise sector in QLD that is sufficiently resourced to achieve high social, cultural and environmental impact.